 Statistics and Incidences

-A palpable undescended testis are found in 3-5% of newborns, and bilateral undescended testis is found in 15% of newborns with cryptorchidism.
+A palpable undescended testis is found in 3-5% of newborns, and bilateral undescended testis is found in 15% of newborns with cryptorchidism.

 - Most undescended palpable testes later spontaneously descend within the first 4 months of life; only 0.7-1% of 1-year-old infants have a persistent undescended testis.